 One of the biggest downsides to opening a gold IRA is that the startup costs can be high.
 Plus, gold doesn’t pay dividends or interest, which kind of defeats the purpose of putting it in a tax-advantaged investment.

 Plus, many people find it tricky to make withdrawals on gold IRAs since gold isn’t a liquid asset.

 You also need to be sure that you’re working with a reputable company that knows what they’re doing.
 Otherwise, it’s easy to fall victim to scam artists.

 How to Get Started With a Gold IRA

-Start-Up Costs for Opening a Gold IRA
+Start-Up Costs to Open a Gold IRA

 - The markup fee: When you buy gold or precious metals, you may have to pay a markup fee.
 This is a one-time upfront fee, and it will vary based on the vendor you choose.

 - IRA setup fee: The setup fee is another one-time fee you’ll pay to set up your IRA account.
 Again, this will vary depending on the broker you choose.
 However, it will likely be more costly because not every firm deals with gold IRAs.

 - Custodian fees: You’ll have to pay an annual fee for the custodian who’s managing your gold IRA.

 - Storage fees: Your gold must be stored in a secure, approved location.
 For that reason, you’ll have to pay annual storage fees.